-Yara is committed to contributing to sustainable development – to create impact.
+Yara is committed to contributing to sustainable development.
 As the only truly global company in our industry, Yara is positioned to leverage our more than a hundred years of agronomic expertise and industrial experience to drive world agriculture in a sustainable direction.

 Within a global sustainability context, agriculture is prominent: The agricultural sector is the largest employer in the world, represents the largest single land use in the world, puts natural ecosystems at risk and is the cause of about one quarter of global greenhouse gas emissions.
 It is absolutely decisive for global food security and is also vulnerable to climate change.